 If you have a really sleepy bearded dragon, there are a number of reasons he or she may be hitting the snooze button.
 Check through the suggestions below to see why your bearded dragon might be sleeping so much.

 Here are 10 Reasons Your Bearded Dragon is Sleeping So Much

 1. Your Lizard is Preparing to Brumate

-In the wild, bearded dragons older than one year old begin a cycle that includes a lively active period during warm summer months, followed by a gearing down period in autumn that leads to brumation in winter.
+In the wild, bearded dragons older than one year of age begin a cycle that includes a lively active period during warm summer months, followed by a gearing down period in autumn that leads to brumation in winter.

-Bearded dragons wake from their brumation in spring, ready to mate.
-This is a long way of saying that the natural instinct of a wild bearded dragon has kicked in, and their body is telling them that winter is coming.
+This is a long way of saying that the natural instinct of your bearded dragon may have kicked in, and their body is telling them that winter is coming.

 2. It’s Dark Out